stryngs/kSnarf/README.md

 # kSnarf
+kSnarf operates in Linux for extracting various intelligence correlation data points.
+Those gathered points can be monitored in real time or for a period of time in the past.

-kSnarf is a Free and Open Source tool which operates in Linux for Intelligence Gathering with a nod to Data Visualization of any protocol.
-The default usage for kSnarf is aimed at Wireless traffic and works with any network card so long as it can drop to Monitor mode at a minimum.
+The default usage for kSnarf is aimed at wireless traffic and works with any network card so long as it can drop to monitor mode at a minimum.  [piCopilot](https://github.com/stryngs/piCopilot#lessons-learned-from-tools-like-picopilot) is one such tool leveraging kSnarf in this manner.

 kSnarf has an experimental Bluetooth module called kBlue which leverages the [Ubertooth One](https://greatscottgadgets.com/ubertoothone/).